 Americans love this holiday: total U.S. spending on Thanksgiving dinner food is estimated to be almost $3 billion.
 The National Turkey Federation reports that in a typical year, over 51 million turkeys will be consumed.
 Over 46 million people are expected to travel for the holiday, with the Tuesday before Thanksgiving the busiest travel day of the year.

 We all know the basic origin story of Thanksgiving – in 1621 the Pilgrims and the Wampanoags joined together for a 3-day harvest celebration after a difficult year.
 But there are some other fun facts (or are they urban legends?) that you may not have heard.
 For example, we visited Istanbul last year, and our host told us that the reason the birds are called “turkeys” is because they were thought to have been imported into North America from Turkey by merchant seamen.
 Who cares if that’s true?
 It’s such a great story that it should be true.
 The first Macy’s Thanksgiving Day Parade featured animals from the Central Park Zoo.
 The Detroit Lions have played a football game every Thanksgiving since 1934, when they played the Chicago Bears.
 The Dallas Cowboys have also played every year, starting in 1966.
 George H.W.
-Bush was the first President to officially grant a pardon to a turkey (I am still confused about what crime the turkey committed that requires a Presidential pardon from a death sentence, but maybe I’m missing something here).
+Bush was the first President to officially grant a pardon to a turkey (we’re still confused about what crime the turkey committed that requires a Presidential pardon from a death sentence, but maybe we’re missing something).

 - Shop ahead.
 One of the best tips I ever received about hosting a big family Thanksgiving at my house was to break the big grocery shopping run into two trips – anything non-perishable can be bought weeks ahead of time so that you can focus on a short list of perishable items the weekend before the feast.